Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Extensive and Additional Experiments

-This section expands on the polynomial-filter ablations mentioned in \autoref{subsec:chebK-main}.
-More in particular, we investigate how the polynomial order $K$ of PolyNSD affects performance and how this interacts with the choice of spectral scaling $\lambda_{\max}$.
+This section investigates how the polynomial order $K$ of PolyNSD affects performance and how this interacts with the choice of spectral scaling $\lambda_{\max}$.
 The goal is to understand when higher-order filters are beneficial and to what extent they strictly improve over the $K{=}1$ (NSD-equivalent) case.

-For these ablations we use a controlled configuration shared across all datasets: stalk dimension $d=4$, number of diffusion layers $L=2$, hidden channels $16$, same optimiser, weight decay, and sheaf decay as in the main experiments.
-The Chebyshev polynomial basis are with the high-pass correction and gated residual structure of \autoref{subsec:polynsd-overview}.
-Within each dataset and PolyNSD variant, we sweep the polynomial order $K \in \{1,2,4,8,12,16\}$ and the spectral scaling strategy: \emph{analytic} vs \emph{iterative} estimate of $\lambda_{\max}$, as described in \autoref{subsec:polysd-poly-filter}.
-All runs share the same training splits and are trained until early stopping based on validation accuracy.
+For these ablations we use a controlled configuration shared across all datasets: stalk dimension $d=4$, number of diffusion layers $L=2$, hidden channels $16$, and within each dataset and PolyNSD variant, we sweep the polynomial order $K \in \{2,4,8,16\}$ and the spectral scaling strategy: \emph{analytic} vs \emph{iterative} estimate of $\lambda_{\max}$, as described in \autoref{subsec:polysd-poly-filter}.
 We report mean$\pm$std test accuracy over the $10$ splits.

-\paragraph{Order \(K\).} The results in \autoref{fig:chebK-sweep-3x3} shows test accuracy as a function of $K$ for the nine real-world benchmarks, with one panel per dataset.
-Each panel overlays the six configurations obtained by crossing the three transport classes (Diagonal, Bundle, General) with the two choices of $\lambda_{\max}$ estimation (analytic vs iterative).
-Across datasets, the curves confirm the trends summarised already in \autoref{subsec:chebK-main}: (i) On homophilous graphs such as \textsc{Cora}, \textsc{Citeseer} and \textsc{PubMed}, moderate orders ($K\approx 4\text{--}8$) are often optimal.
+\paragraph{Homophily and Heterophily Order \(K\)'s Impact.} The results in \autoref{fig:chebK-sweep-3x3} shows test accuracy as a function of $K$ for the nine real-world benchmarks, with one panel per dataset.
+Each panel overlays the six configurations obtained by crossing the three transport classes with the two choices of $\lambda_{\max}$ estimation.
+Across datasets : (i) On homophilous graphs such as \textsc{Cora}, \textsc{Citeseer} and \textsc{PubMed}, moderate orders ($K\approx 4\text{--}8$) are often optimal.
 Increasing $K$ beyond this range yields diminishing returns. (ii) On heterophilous graphs such as \textsc{Squirrel} and \textsc{Chameleon}, the optimum shifts towards larger values ($K\in\{8,16\}$), consistent with the need for longer-range, multi-frequency propagation to stabilise learning under label inconsistency. (iii) For all three transport classes and across all datasets, the best configuration always satisfies $K>1$, meaning that higher-order polynomial filters strictly improve over the NSD-like $K=1$ baseline at fixed depth and width.